Skip to Content

 It is normal for your blood pressure to vary at different times of the day:

-Many people get nervous at the health care provider's office and have higher readings than they have at home.
+Many people get nervous at the provider’s office and have higher readings than they have at home.
 This is called white coat hypertension.
 Home blood pressure readings can help detect this problem.